 The employability assessment consists of an in-person diagnostic vocational interview of the Plaintiff to determine their age, education, past work experience, previously learned skills, and medical limitations, if any, due to their termination.
 In addition, the expert may administer a battery of vocational tests to assess the individual’s achievement levels, skills, and aptitudes.
 A transferability of skills evaluation is performed by the vocational expert to determine what types of occupations the Plaintiff can perform if they cannot return to their pre-termination employment.
 Based on this data, the vocational expert will determine what jobs, if any, the terminated Plaintiff can perform and what these jobs pay in the local labor market.

 In addition, OAS vocational experts will perform a local labor market survey to document the availability of jobs the Plaintiff can perform in the local labor market and the wages for these jobs.
 The salaries for the open jobs are compared to the average earnings for the jobs in the Plaintiff’s geographical area as reported by federal and state Department of Labor wage surveys.

 A vocational expert can be of great help in employment law cases in assisting in documenting the case damages.
-Vocational experts can testify on matters such the reasonableness of plaintiff’s job search after their termination and the individual’s post termination earning capacity.
+Vocational experts can testify on matters such as the reasonableness of the plaintiff’s job search after their termination and the individual’s post-termination earning capacity.

 In fact, the Supreme Court in New Jersey found in the Quinlan Case that in order to prove future lost earnings, the Plaintiff attorney must hire a vocational expert, as well as an economist.